onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 ## Before permissionless: Submit for review

-Prior to the permissionless rollout, deploying to Mainnet requires manual intervention from the Flow team.
+Prior to the permissionless rollout, deploying to Mainnet requires manual review.
 To make your deployment as fast and as smooth as possible please use the steps in the guide to prepare your project.

 ### Prerequisites